xyxyLiu/SwipeRefreshLayout/README.md

             }
         });

-        // STEP4: add your content layout to CustomSwipeRefresh mSwipeRefreshLayout.setContent(mListView);
+        // STEP4: add your content view to CustomSwipeRefresh mSwipeRefreshLayout.setContent(mListView);
 ```